 Day 5 Los Angeles Itinerary: Relax by the Marina Del Rey

 You must be exhausted from this busy itinerary – I know I was after I have done this itinerary myself.
+And I also consider Marina Del Rey one of the best areas to stay in LA since it is quiet with excellent restaurants, and it is also within walking distance to Venice Beach.

 So finish your dreamy 5-day Los Angeles Itinerary by chilling a bit, and here is the best place!
 The Marina Del Rey is a man-made marina in Los Angeles dating back to the 1960s.
 Today it is home to approximately 5,000 boats, offering opportunities for paddle-boarding, kayaking, yachting, cycling, and whale watching.